vdbergh/vtjson/README.md

 - The optional `name` argument is used to refer to the object being validated in the returned message.
 - The optional argument `strict` indicates whether or not the object being validated is allowed to have keys/entries which are not in the schema.
 ## Creating types
-A cool feature of the package is that one can can transform a schema into a genuine Python type via
+A cool feature of vtjson is that one can transform a schema into a genuine Python type via
 ```python
 t = make_type(schema)
 ```